rajanssi/minipl-interpreter/documentation/accounting.md

 18.5 - Started working on parser - 2h

-19.5 - Workder on parsing - 4h
+19.5 - Workded on parsing - 4h

 27.5 - Worked on parsing expressions - 4h

+28.5 - Worked more on parsing - 2h